War on Gaza top updates: Benjamin Netanyahu says Israeli invasion is entering ‘second stage’

 4. Hamas on Saturday demanded that Israel release all Palestinian prisoners from its jails to secure the freedom of 229 hostages it took on October 7, reported Al Jazeera.
 Families of Israeli hostages expressed concern about their safety as Israel continues its invasion of Gaza.
 A representative for the families told Netanyahu that they support a full prisoner swap.
 The meeting with Netanyahu took place after families of the hostages threatened to protest against the uncertainty over safe return.

+5. United Nations Secretary-General Antonio Guterres on Sunday reiterated his call for an immediate ceasefire in Gaza Strip, reported AFP.
+“The situation in Gaza is growing more desperate by the hour,” he said on a visit to Kathmandu.
+“I regret that instead of a critically needed humanitarian pause, supported by the international community, Israel has intensified its military operations.”
+He said that more than two million people in Gaza have nowhere safe to go and are being denied food, water, shelter and medical care, while being subjected to relentless bombardment.
+“I urge all those with responsibility to step back from the brink,” he said.

-5. Countries in West Asia, including Qatar, have been urging for an immediate ceasefire in Gaza even as the United Nations General Assembly failed to pass a resolution on an “immediate, durable and sustained humanitarian truce” between Israeli forces and Hamas.
+6. Countries in West Asia, including Qatar, have also been urging for an immediate ceasefire in Gaza even as the United Nations General Assembly failed to pass a resolution on an “immediate, durable and sustained humanitarian truce” between Israeli forces and Hamas.
 Prime Minister Narendra Modi and Egyptian President Abdel Fattah al-Sisi also discussed the latest developments in Gaza even as India abstained from voting on the ceasefire resolution at the United Nations General Assembly, reported NDTV